chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ```

 Configuration is specific to a particular application.
 What you want is to
-follow the rule of the least surprise and a few utility functions to parse
+follow the rule of the least surprise and utility functions to parse
 strings.

 > ⭐ **BONUS:** Because everything is a string, CCL doesn't require quotes.
 So